Info

 Where to Bake

 Marmoset Toolbag yields the best bakes and has the best tools for troubleshooting bakes.
-Followed by Marmoset, Substance Painter also gives acceptable results.
-Stay away from most bakers that are integrated in 3D modeling software.
-Blender is a good example for that.
+It’s also able to bake highs with extremely high polycounts (50-100 mil) without crashing.
+Substance Painter also gives acceptable results, but one has a lot less control over the bakes.
+Stay away from most bakers that are integrated in 3D modeling software, Blender being a good example of that.
 It’s possible to bake in it with some add-ons.
 But the results are so bad and the workflow is totally unoptimized.
-Don’t bake in Blender if you care about your time and sanity.
+In short, of you care about your time and sanity, don’t bake in Blender.

 Reasons for Ambient Occlusion Maps Looking Bad